-The ever-growing digitalization of our daily lives has been forcing companies to adapt their operational areas to be able to keep catering to customers' expectations.
+The ever-growing digitalization of our daily lives has been forcing business owners to adapt their operational areas to be able to keep catering to customers' expectations.
 But with virtually the whole business world moving online, the digital space has become extremely crowded, and cutting through the competition is difficult.

 If there was ever a need for adaptation, now is the time.

-For marketing, one of the go-to strategies is to adopt conversational marketing and do so via the most popular messaging platform — WhatsApp.
+For marketing professionals, one of the go-to strategies is to adopt conversational marketing into the customer journey and do so via the most popular messaging platform — WhatsApp.

 What is WhatsApp Marketing?